Tamas-Toth-ebola/Emulated-Hue-for-Home-Assistant/README.md

 - This virtual bridge runs at HTTP port 80 and HTTPS port 443 on your local network.
 These ports can not be changed as the HUE infrastructure requires them to be at these defaults.
 - If you're running the previous/legacy emulated HUE component in HASS, make sure to disable it first.
 - Remote Connection support is not available.
 This thing is local only (which is actually a good thing perhaps?).
+- **Docker Bridge Mode:** If running in Docker bridge mode, use the environment variable `EMULATED_HUE_ADVERTISE_IP` to specify your Host's LAN IP address.
+This ensures that the bridge advertises the correct IP to Hue clients.

 ## Notes on Philips HUE Entertainment API support
 The [Hue Entertainment API](https://developers.meethue.com/develop/hue-entertainment/philips-hue-entertainment-api/) supports a communication protocol which allows a light streaming functionality with the Philips Hue System.
 Using this protocol, it is possible to stream lighting effects to multiple lights in parallel with a high update rate.
 It's used for new Ambilight+HUE TV's and the HUE Sync app on PC and Mac.